Ayuilos/MultiResourceEIP/README.md

 Several functions for resource management are included.
 In addition to permissioned migration from "Pending" to "Active", the owner of a token may also drop resources from both the active and the pending array -- an emergency function to clear all entries from the pending array is also included.

 ### Backward Compatibility
-The Multi Resource token standard has been based on existing ERC721 implementations in order to take advantage of the robust tooling available for ERC721 implementations and to ensure compatibility with existing ERC721 infrastructure.
+The Multi Resource token standard has been made compatible with ERC721 implementations in order to take advantage of the robust tooling available for ERC721 implementations and to ensure compatibility with existing ERC721 infrastructure.

 ### Reference implementation